Frequently Asked Questions

 Why Should I Apply to RISE?

 The RISE program is to help you succeed in your classes, assist you in earning a degree in STEM, and help you achieve your academic and career goals.
+Our data shows that students in RiSE earn higher grades and complete degrees at a higher rate.

 Who Is RISE For?